 At year-end, StoneCastle Financial held an interest in Priam Capital Fund I, L.P, a holding company organized for the sole purpose of investing in First Mariner Bank in Baltimore, Maryland.
-This position was valued at \$896,500, or less than 0.5% of total investments.
-In addition, the Company utilizes The Morgan Stanley Institutional Liquidity Fund-Treasury Portfolio as a short-term position for cash to be redeployed into higher yielding, long-term investments.
+This position was valued at \$846,000, or 0.5% of total investments.
+In addition, the Company utilizes The Morgan Stanley Institutional Liquidity Fund-Treasury Portfolio as a short-term position for cash to be redeployed into higher yielding, long-term investments which, at year end, was 1.9% of total investments.